UPDATED 24 FEBRUARY 2014 (pease note that some of the pages listed to the left are in the process of being updated)

 Coldharbour Farm, Ashreigney (in planning)

-Coombe Farm, Iddesleigh (in planning)
+Coombe Farm, Iddesleigh (appeal decision awaited)

 Lower Webbery, Bishops Nympton (in planning)